hmrc/agent-user-client-details/README.md

 # agent-user-client-details

 This microservice is used for creating and maintaining Agent Access Groups.
 It supports the frontend microservice agent-permissions-frontend along with agent-permissions.

 It's primary function is to orchestrate changes in EACD after an Access Group has been created or modified.

+It also contains the following to support the display of a client list within ASA:
+- ES3 cache used for retrieving a full client list (ASA supported services*)
+- Friendly name fetch to backfill missing friendly names (async process)

+*Note: Personal Income Record is not currently supported for access groups, although it is listed in agent-mtd-identifiers

 ## Endpoints